This post was last updated on October 5th, 2020 at 09:48 pm

 Thankfully, you don’t have to be a master of photography to make the most of it.

-When it comes to selecting a background that works for you, avoid distraction at all costs.
+When it comes to selecting a background that works for you, avoid distractions at all costs.

 Go for something simple and clean that puts the emphasis on your face.
 This makes it easy for the viewer’s eye to focus on you.